WDI-SEA/react-development-course-materials/01-React Key Concepts/04-nested-components-blog-project.md

 * Amend your `Post` component's `render` method first and create a variable, `authors`, which is equal to the return value of generating multiple `<Author />` elements.

 > Hint: This variable will contain three calls to the `Author` component.
-Take into account that the number of authors might change per book but that **this.props.allAuthors** will always be an array even if it contains only one author.
+Take into account that the number of authors might change per book, but that **this.props.allAuthors** will always be an array even if it contains only one author.

 * Make sure to pass in the `allAuthors` body as an argument to each `Author` component.